 Although some emeralds may look similar, their prices will differ due to origin.
 Colombia produces the finest emeralds in the world and has an established history of mining.
 The country’s most famous emerald mine, Muzo, is well-known for producing stones of exceptional quality.
 Colombia was infamous in the past for its ‘green wars’, during which the emerald industry was blighted by unethical practices.
 This is thankfully no longer the case today, as mining conditions are both sustainable and in line with accepted standards.

-The second finest country of origin is considered to be either Zambia or Ethiopia, followed closely by Brazil, Russia and Afghanistan.
+The second finest country of origin is considered to be either Zambia or Ethiopia, followed closely by Brazil and Afghanistan.
 Finally, emeralds from Pakistan and Madagascar are the least valuable in terms of origin.